Arizona State Parks and Trails is open for responsible outdoor recreation.

 Arizona State Parks and Trails is monitoring the situation around COVID-19 and the impact of coronavirus for our state parks.
 We are taking the recommended precautions presented by the Arizona Department of Health Services and the Center for Disease Control (CDC) to provide a safe experience for our visitors as they responsibly enjoy campsites, cabins and hiking trails throughout Arizona's state parks.
 Arizona's state parks are included in the list of essential services provided by Governor Ducey.

-At this time, all recreational state parks and trails are open to the public.
-Historic parks, contact stations/visitor centers and gift shops are closed.
+All recreational state parks and trails are open to the public.
 Spend time in the great outdoors and fresh air by exploring hiking trails, but please do so responsibly.
-We will be metering the number of people entering the park to help maintain social distancing guidelines.
-Expect temporary closures at busy parks and reduced parking spaces.
-Restrooms may be closed.

 Campgrounds and cabins are open.
-Rangers will make contact outside when you arrive.
+Rangers will make contact when you arrive.
 We are following Arizona Department of Health and CDC guidelines for all cleaning procedures at campsites, cabins, restrooms and public spaces.
-RV campers may be asked to use RV facilities.

 Our park staff continues to follow guidelines provided by the Arizona Department of Health Services and the CDC.
 Actions and guidelines include:

 - Washing hands often with soap and water for at least 20 seconds.
 Using alcohol-based hand sanitizer that contains at least 60% alcohol.

 - Installing shields at customer service counters.

 - Reviewing all group reservations and events to ensure guidelines are followed.